 Upload an image of the character you want to animate (this could be a real person, artwork, or even a brand mascot).

-Step 3: Add your speech
+Step 3: Add your audio

 Step 4: Choose your desired aspect ratio and resolution